rory81/growing_funds/README.md

 ```
 if 'DATABASE_URL' in os.environ:
     DATABASES = {
-        'default': dj_database_url.parse('<DATABASE_URL FROM HEROKU>')
+        'default': dj_database_url.parse(os.environ.get'(<DATABASE_URL'))
     }
 else:
 ```

-The else is used to set up the development part of the database.
+The else is used to set up the development part of the database and the DATABASE_URL is provided by Heroku.
 Do not forget to import this addon in the top of the settings.py, right underneath the import os. (import dj_database_url)

 Any changes to the models are not processed by this progress database unless migrations are made: